 The proposed compromise approach supports XR interactivity at the scene level and at the node level through the definition of two extensions MPEG_scene_interactivity and MPEG_node_interactivity.

 The MPEG_scene_interactivity extension shall be included as extension to the scene object.

 The MPEG_node_interactivity extension shall be included as extension to node object.

-This extension is used to complement the interactivity defined at the scene level
+This extension is used to complement the interactivity defined at the scene level.